microsoft/pxt-skillmap-sample/skillmap.md

 ## space
 * name: Design a Space Explorer
 * description: Let's explore the depths of space!
-We'll design a vessel for space travel, add some enemies, and populate the universe with planets
+We'll design a vessel for space travel, add some enemies, and populate the universe with planets.

 ### space-activity1